OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/implicit_comps/defining_icomps.rst

      openmdao.test_suite.test_examples.test_circuit_analysis.Node

-All implicit components must define the :code:`apply_nonlinear` method, but it not a requirement that every :ref:`ImplicitComponent <comp-type-3-implicitcomp>`  define the :code:`solve_nonlienar` method.
+All implicit components must define the :code:`apply_nonlinear` method, but it is not a requirement that every :ref:`ImplicitComponent <comp-type-3-implicitcomp>`  define the :code:`solve_nonlinear` method.
-In fact for the :code:`Node` component, it is not even possible to define a :code:`solve_nonlienar` because *V* does not show up directly in the residual function.
+In fact for the :code:`Node` component, it is not even possible to define a :code:`solve_nonlinear` because *V* does not show up directly in the residual function.
 So the implicit function represented by instances of the :code:`Node` component must be converged at a higher level in the model hierarchy.

-There are cases where it is possible, and even adventageous, to define the :code:`solve_nonlinear` method.
+There are cases where it is possible, and even advantageous, to define the :code:`solve_nonlinear` method.
 For example, when a component is performing an engineering analysis with its own specialized nonlinear solver routines (e.g. CFD or FEM), then it makes sense to expose those to OpenMDAO via :code:`solve_nonlinear` so OpenMDAO can make use of them.
 Just remember that :code:`apply_nonlinear` must be defined regardless of whether you also define :code:`solve_nonlinear`.